 About 10 miles south of Newport is a 3-mile stretch of marsh and wetlands at Beaver Creek State Natural Area, part of Brian Booth State Park.
 The estuary is an idyllic setting to glide atop the flat water on a kayak, canoe or SUP.
 While you’re paddling, look for beavers, nutria, river otters, deer and birds.
-Visit during the summer and sign up for a guided kayak tour led by trained volunteers (check to see if tours are offered in 2021 due to COVID restrictions).
+Visit during the summer and sign up for a guided kayak tour led by a GORP certified Guide.

 3. Hike the Trails Less Traveled